Choctaw Nation of Oklahoma, Durant, OK

 During the IPP, the City of Reno focused on missions related to public safety.
 It partnered with the Reno Emergency Management Services Agency and industry partner Flirtey, Inc. to deliver Automated External Defibrillators and also focused on river rescue operations with the Reno Fire Department and Iris Automation.

-For more information: Visit the City of Reno UAS Integration Pilot Program webpage.
+Learn more at City of Reno UAS

 University of Alaska-Fairbanks, Fairbanks, AK